-Throughout the paper, we have assumed that the set Θ contained only joint distributions of the external state and index with marginal distributions p(a) and q(z).
-Suppose we relax this, and require only that the marginal distribution over external states, p(a), be the same for all types.
-Under this assumption, there is no adverse selection about the true external state, only about the index, as in the main part of the paper.
-Intuitively, adding additional dimensions of adverse selection cannot improve the situation, and should only reinforce the non-contingent contracts equilibrium.
+Throughout this paper, we have assumed that the set $\Theta$ contained only joint distributions of the external state and index with marginal distributions p(a) and q(z).
+Suppose that we relax this and require only that the marginal distribution over external states, p(a), be the same for all types.
+Under this assumption, there is no adverse selection about the true external state, only about the index (as in the main part of the paper).
+Intuitively, adding additional dimensions of adverse selection cannot improve the situation and should only reinforce the non-contingent contracts equilibrium.

-Formally, let $q(z; \theta)$ denote the marginal distribution of the index associated with type θ , and let $\Theta(q)$ be the set of all joint distributions with marginals q(z) and p(a), satisfying the monotone likelihood ratio property for the conditional distribution of a given z.
-Let Q be the set of all marginal distributions for the index, and let Θ be the union of all $\Theta(q)$ for each $q \in Q$.
-Modify our condition 4 (rich type space) so that it applies to each $\Theta(q)$ such that $\mu(\theta) > 0$ for some $\theta \in \Theta(q)$.
+Formally, let $q(z;\theta)$ denote the marginal distribution of the index associated with type $\theta$ , and let $\Theta(q)$ be the set of all joint distributions with marginals q(z) and p(a), satisfying the monotone likelihood ratio property for the conditional distribution of a given z.
+Let Q be the set of all marginal distributions for the index, and let $\Theta$ be the union of all $\Theta(q)$ for each $q \in Q$ .
+We modify our Assumption 4 (rich type space) so that it applies to each $\Theta(q)$ such that $\mu(\theta) > 0$ for some $\theta \in \Theta(q)$ .
 In other words, there is a "rich" type space and an opportunity for risk-sharing for each possible marginal distribution of the index.
-Under this condition, the proof of proposition 3 is essentially unchanged, and the result holds.
+Under this condition, the proof of Proposition 3 is essentially unchanged and the result holds.

-7.4 Adverse Selection on External States
+D. Adverse Selection of External States

-In this extension, we modify the model of the main text to consider the case in which the index is known to be perfect, but there is adverse selection about the marginal distribution of the aggregate state.
-This sort of adverse selection is closer to the problems studied in the literature (e.g. Spier where $\delta(a, z)$ is one if a = z and zero otherwise.
-Adverse selection occurs because, in this context, there are types in Θ with different values of $q(z; \theta)$.
+In this extension, we modify the model of the main text to consider the case in which the index is known to be perfect but there is adverse selection about the marginal distribution of the aggregate state.
+This sort of adverse selection is closer to the problems studied in the literature (e.g., Spier (1992), Asriyan (2015)).
+We build on the notation used in the previous extension.
+We assume that the set Z is identical to the set A, and that each $\Theta(q)$ is a singleton, containing only the joint distribution where $\delta(a,z)$ is one if a = z and zero otherwise.
+Adverse selection occurs because, in this context, there are types in $\Theta$ with different values of $q(z;\theta)$ .